-Free 14-day temporary access to MyLab IT (not including the eText) is available from Pearson (/help/mylab/registration/).
+Free 14-day temporary access to MyLab IT (not including the eText) is available from Pearson (help/mylab/registration/).
+All work must be completed within this 14-day period to avoid purchasing a MyLab license.

 See the MyLab IT Registration Instructions (/help/mylab/registration/) page to learn how to register the software.